NVIDIA-AI-Blueprints/aiq-research-assistant/docs/get-started/get-started-docker-compose.md

 ### Update AI-Q Research Assistant Configuration

-Edit the *AIRA configuration file* located at `aira/configs/config.yml`.
+Edit the *AI-Q configuration file* located at `configs/config.yml`.

 Update the following values, leaving the rest of the file with the default values.